ta5578/jsonlib/README.md

-# jsonlib
+ jsonpp

-jsonlib is a fast and easy to use JSON manipulation library written for C++14.
+jsonpp is a fast and easy to use JSON manipulation library written for C++14.
 It was written with API design and code readability in mind to allow manipulating JSON to be as easy as possible for developers and a pleasurable experience reading the source code.

 ## Usage
-jsonlib is a single header/source library that can be easily integrated into any C++ environment.
+jsonpp is a single header/source library that can be easily integrated into any C++ environment.
 Simply put the header and source file into a include and source directory recognized by your compiler and you are good to go.

 ## Examples
 ### loading and parsing the JSON
 ```
-#include "jsonlib.h"
+#include "jsonpp.h"
 // ... load the JSON somehow as a string
 // here we use in-place text as an example
 auto text = "{ \"foo\" : \"bar\" }"